igroff/difftest-runner/README.md

       |-results
       |-filters

-In the example, the root directory is called 'difftest' this is the default and is technically able to be changed but who wants to fuss with that.
+In the example, the root directory is called 'difftest' which is the default.
+While it's technically possible to change this, why would we want to have that complexity.

 * /difftest/tests - This directory contains the 'scripts' that are run to do the 'testing'.
 Generally I think of these items as scripts but they simply